Join my email list and get biweekly postings about all the weird shit that's happened to me!

 Albert Cory (pen name for Bob Purvy)

-I grew up on the far South Side of Chicago, where both my parents had grown up as well; in fact, I went to the same high school that both of them attended (Fenger, whose most famous alumnus was Eliot Ness).
+I grew up on the far South Side of Chicago, where both my parents had grown up as well; in fact, I went to the same high school that they attended (Fenger, whose most famous alumnus was Eliot Ness).
 My two brothers were much older than I was, so I was practically an only child.
 I went to the library religiously.
-I graduated third in a high school class of 729.

 My first job was at Burroughs in Irvine, California (after a short purgatory in Detroit).
 After three years there, I was lucky enough to be hired at Xerox to work on the Star, which is the subject of my book Inventing the Future.
 "Dan Markunas," one of the main characters, is modeled on me.
 The name was chosen because it's Lithuanian, which was my Dad's ancestry.